Phantomnz/EasyA_X_Algorand_Tokenista/README.md

-💻 GPU Rental Marketplace on Algorand
+💻 GPU Rental Marketplace on Algorand: BitFox
 =====================================

 Welcome to our project for the EasyA x Algorand Hackathon!
 This is the backend server for a marketplace where anyone can rent out their computer's GPU power to others.